6 Linear mixed models III

 Confidence level used: 0.95

-This function is averaging the estimates and standard errors of slopes across the different locations, that is, it is giving an estimate of the average slope across locations.
+This function is averaging the estimates and standard errors of slopes across the different locations, that is, it is giving an estimate of the average slope.

 Alternatively, we can fit a linear mixed model where we treat location as a random effect and we vary both the intercepts and the slopes across locations (the || operator is used to specify that the random effects for the intercept and the slope are assumed independent):